bhattakapadi/todo.github.io/README.md

-# Link to todo list :
+# Link to todo list: bhattakapadi.github.io/todo.github.io/

-Link:   bhattakapadi.github.io/todo.github.io/

 Making a todo list with html, css and javascript